life seemed a blank page

 Among wooden tables

-feelings ran high,
+and benches feelings ran high,

 while things took an age to happen.